selimslab/selimslab.github.io/_NOTES/essais/teamwork.md

 ---
-title: Teamwork ⚽
+title: Teamwork
-tags: sk essais soc
+tags: sk essais soc bus
 ---

 However hard you work, the results are limited by a single person.